sailfish009/openstructure/modules/doc/install.rst

   git clone https://dng.biozentrum.unibas.ch/git/ost.git <directory-name>

 The above command will clone OpenStructre into the directory called `directory-name`.
 If omitted, the directory will be called ost.
-Alternatively, you might consider getting one of the nightly source code snapshots from the `downloads section <http://www.openstructure.org/download/>`_.

 .. note::

-  Some version of curl have have trouble with the certificate of the OpenStructure git server and fail to clone the repository.
+  Some versions of curl have have trouble with the certificate of the OpenStructure git server and fail to clone the repository.
 To work around this, disable the SSL certificate verification with the following command: